angel-osoriobravo/angel-osoriobravo/README.md

 # Hi there!
-I'm Angel Osorio-Bravo
+I'm Angel
 ### About me
 I am a senior Cybersecurity student at the University of Maryland Global Campus with a deep love for technology and problem-solving.
 What started as a fascinating hobby to pass the time during the COVID-19 pandemic quickly evolved into a dedicated career path.